apache/cordova-docs/www/docs/es/3.1.0/cordova/compass/compass.watchHeadingFilter.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: compass.watchHeadingFilter
 ---

 # compass.watchHeadingFilter

-Ya no se admite a partir de 1.6, consulte `compass.watchHeading` para obtener la funcionalidad equivalente.
+Ya no se admite a partir de 1.6, consulte `[compass.watchHeading](compass.watchHeading.html)` para obtener la funcionalidad equivalente.